 Invest in quality equipment.
 When you start a fitness studio or other fitness-related business, it can be tempting to cut corners in an effort to save money, but your customers will appreciate you more if you invest in new, top-of-the-line training equipment that will help them maximize their workouts.

 Now for the Business Details

 The next step in starting a fitness business is the business paperwork.
 Here’s a checklist of some of what you’ll need to do before you open your doors:

 There may be other forms you need to fill out, so check with either your business license agency or CorpNet to make sure you’ve done everything required of you as a new business.
-You can also use CorpNet’s Business Information Zone to store all your business and tax documents, and to get alerts when you need to file an important document.
+You can also use CorpNet’s Compliance Portal to store all your business and tax documents, and to get alerts when you need to file an important document.

 Get a Plan

 While it doesn’t have to be a thick, official document, you will need to draft some sort of business plan, as well as a marketing plan.
 These documents will help you set up your goals for your fitness business, as well as keep you on track to achieving them.
 In your marketing plan, you can outline the different ways you plan to attract new customers.

 To start a fitness center, yoga studio, or other fitness business requires more stamina and dedication than the hardest workout.
 But in the end, it will be the most rewarding thing you’ve ever done.
 DePaz has this advice for those who want to start a fitness business: